Monday, November 30, 2009

 Saturday, November 28, 2009

-Yousuf Karsh: Karsh of Ottawa
+Yousuf Karsh: Karsh of Ottawa's Connection with The Fairmont Chateau Laurier

 I'd never heard of Yousuf Karsh until I stayed at the Fairmont Chateau Laurier in Ottawa.
 It turns out that he and his wife Estrellita made the iconic hotel their home from 1980-1998.
 His presence at the hotel as a resident and legendary photographer is a big part of Chateau Laurier's identity.
 He also had his photo studio in the hotel from 1973-1992.